Albert Frankel (architect)

-Albert Brur Frankel (March 1, 1868 - June 27, 1957) was a Swedish immigrant and architect who lived the majority of his life in East St. Louis, Illinois.
+Albert Brur Frankel (March 1, 1868 – June 27, 1957) was a Swedish-American architect who lived the majority of his life in East St. Louis, Illinois.
+He is most known for designing the Spivey Building, the only skyscraper ever constructed in the city.

 Biography

 Frankel was born in Stockholm, Sweden on March 1, 1868 to Lars and Theresa Frankel.
 The three, along with his elder brother August, immigrated to the United States in 1870.
 Despite no confirmation, it can be believed the family was fleeing the country due to economic hardship and the Swedish famine of 1867–1869.
 The family was confirmed to be living in East St. Louis, Illinois by 1880.
 He was viewed as an esteemed architect by the turn of the century.
 He had been practicing the craft for 15 years by 1902.
 Meaning his studies began by age 18-19, likely from nearby McKendree College, now McKendree University.
 His brother is stated as being a mechanic by 1906.
 We know that same year that Frankel was the superintendent of the Elks Building where his office was located at 206 Collinsville avenue.
 Frankel is identified as living with his wife Harriet Campbell by 1910.
 By 1940, Albert and his wife had both moved to Los Angeles.
 Harriet died in 1954 at the age of 88, preceding Albert, who died on June 27, 1957 aged 89.
 They are both buried within Forest Lawn Memorial Park in the Hollywood Hills.
 They are two of the earliest-born people in the cemetery.